lkndl/ab12phylo/README.md

 ## Results + Motif Search
 Once ML tree inference, bootstrapping and BLAST has finished, the pipeline will display a `result.html` in your web browser.
 This page contains a form that allows **Motif search** across node attributes and calculates diversity metrics for the matching subset/subtree.
-Enter `' '` or `''` to match all samples, and use the generated whitelist file for your subset analysis run.
+Entering a space `' '` should match all samples, and entering multiple motifs separated by commas `,` will select all leaves that match at least one motif.

+To select a subtree, enter a motif that matches several leaves or at least two separate specific leaf motifs, with one of them as far left as possible.
+Entering a single, specific motif for a subtree search can be used to find the index of a node for tree modifications like rooting.

+Once you hit `MATCH` or `SUBTREE`, the CGI script in the package will highlight the selection in the tree, as well as compute and display diversity statistics for this 'population'.
+It will also write and link a file with all selected sample IDs or the paths of the original `.ab1` files in the `/query` subdirectory, which can be used as a whitelist file for a subsequent subset analysis run.
 Pass it via `-sampleset` if using sample IDs, or via `-abiset` if using file paths.
 File paths are recommended to reliably exclude outlier versions with identical base ID.

 If results are moved or sent, motif search will be possible by using `ab12phylo-view` or starting a CGI server in the directory via `python3 -m http.server --cgi <port>`.
 Find the port on the intro tab.